Minstrels/Piccolo/README.md

 This work is intended as part of my examination for Part II of the Computer Science Tripos.
-All contributions and copyright should be identified at the top of any relevant files, or in commit logs for the Bluespec, CTSRD and my own repository for Piccolo.
+All contributions and copyright should be identified at the top of any relevant files, or in commit logs for the various repositories (Bluespec, CTSRD and my own).